-Ceph's MDS cluster offers enhanced POSIX semantics with excellent scalability.
-We measure performance via a partial workload lacking any data I/O; OSDs in these experiments are used solely for metadata storage.
+The Ceph MDS cluster offers enhanced POSIX semantics with excellent performance while demonstrating unprecedented scalability.
+We measure its performance via a partial workload lacking any data I/O; OSDs in these experiments are used solely for metadata journaling and storage.